On this page:

 MIT Kerberos account and ID requirement

-Individuals using Covid Pass to complete requirements to access campus fall into three groups.
+Individuals using Covid Pass to complete requirements to access campus fall into two groups.

-- Everyone who will be in close contact with others inside campus buildings (most people)
+- Staff, students, and affiliates (including some vendors and suppliers) who will be in close contact with others inside campus buildings (most people)

-- Only those DLC-sponsored vendors and suppliers who will have no close contact with others
+- DLC-sponsored vendors and suppliers who will have no close contact with others within campus buildings

 - Comply with state, local, and MIT protocols and guidance, and